-For some honouring "dad" feels natural because the relationship has been wonderful.
+For some honoring "dad" feels natural because the relationship has been wonderful.
 But that's not everyone's experience.
 Why show respect if he doesn't really deserve it?

-Easter is the one time of year when talking about Jesus is commonplace and politically correct.
+Easter is one time of year when talking about Jesus is a natural thing to do.

 What do you do when someone says "Yes!" to Jesus?
 Get them to stop smoking asap?
 Take them shopping for modest clothes?
 Hmm, maybe not.
 Here's a list with seven 'good' ideas.

-If you find the idea of sharing your faith scary it helps to remember that you are not in charge.
+If you find the idea of talking about Jesus scary, it helps to remember that you are not in charge.

-The Scriptures portray a God who never stops working.
+The Scriptures portray a God who is always at work.
 Have our lives become so loud that we can't hear what God is saying?

 Sharing your faith can be a little scary.
-But really, there’s nothing more fun than helping a friend discover the treasure of Jesus.
+But really, there’s nothing more fun than helping a friend discover the greatest treasure of all.

 You’ve been designed to make a one-of-a-kind impact on the people around you as you live out your unique calling.